 So, if bullfighters don’t need to worry about red flags, who does?

-Exporters, you must know what a red flag is, why it’s important, and what U.S. export regulations say your responsibilities are regarding red flags.
-This will help:
+Exporters, you must know what a red flag is, why it’s important and what U.S. export regulations say your responsibilities are regarding red flags.
+We can help.

 Defining a Red Flag